 It makes for a beautiful set of photos, but also an extremely uncomfortable experience when the sand gets into your eyes, mouth and practically every orifice of your body.
 I suggest bringing a pair of sunglasses to protect your eyes and some scarves to cover up.

-Overall, I enjoyed the trip to Bromo.
+Overall, I truly enjoyed the trip to Bromo.
 Some parts of it (like the volcanic ash storm) makes me feel like we were not in Indonesia anymore.
-It’s also easy enough to reach and does not require much physical exertion for a young person.
+It’s also easy enough to reach and does not require much physical exertion.